 A home equity loan is similar to a HELOC, but instead of borrowing only what you need multiple times, it allows you to borrow a lump sum of money which you repay with fixed monthly payments.
 The interest rate on the loan will be set up front and should stay fixed over the course of repayment, provided you make those payments on time.
 As with the HELOC, a home equity loan will let you borrow on your home equity without refinancing your mortgage.

 Consolidate your debt with a personal loan

 If you’re considering cash-out refinancing because you have debts you want to pay off, one alternative you might consider is consolidating that debt rather than refinancing your mortgage.
 By consolidating your debt, you’ll have all your accounts reduced to one convenient monthly payment, and you may end up with an overall lower interest rate than you have currently.

-The lender will issue the loan in a single lump sum, you use that money to pay off your debts, and you pay back the lender through a regular monthly payment.
-The great news here is that your home isn’t being put at risk in order to get rid of some debt.
+The lender will issue the loan in a single lump sum, then you use that money to pay off your debts and pay back the lender through regular monthly payments.
+The good news here is that your home isn’t being put at risk in order to get rid of some debt.